ConnectedBradford/CB_ResearchInformation/README.md

 |Quality and outcomes framework achievement and unplanned admissions for cardiovascular disease |https://bmchealthservres.biomedcentral.com/articles/10.1186/s12913-025-13227-1#Abs1 ||
 |Clean Air Zone | https://www.bbc.co.uk/news/articles/clyvnq1lnrpo||

+The following link includes a list of published papers : https://bradfordresearch.nhs.uk/connected-bradford/connected-bradford-papers-reports/

-The following is a list of projects that are either in progress or have been worked on using Connected Bradford data if you want to know more please email cbradford@bthft.nhs.uk quoting the Project ID
+The list below is a comprehensive list of all current projects that are either in progress or have been worked on using Connected Bradford data if you want to know more please email cbradford@bthft.nhs.uk quoting the Project ID

 [Back to home page](https://github.com/ConnectedBradford)